zenml-io/zenml/docs/book/mlops-stacks/data-validators/evidently.md

 include additional `target` and `prediction` columns for some profiling reports and you have to include additional information about the dataset columns in the form of [column mappings](https://docs.evidentlyai.com/features/dashboards/column_mapping).
+Depending on how your data is structured, you may also need to include additional steps in your pipeline before the data validation step to insert the additional `target` and `prediction` columns into your data.
+This may also require interacting with one or more models.

 There are three ways you can use Evidently in your ZenML pipelines that allow different levels of flexibility: